 Steller sea lions in Washington belong to the eastern distinct population segment (DPS), one of two DPSs comprising the species.
 The eastern DPS ranges along the west coast of North America from Southeast Alaska to central California (i.e., east of 144°W longitude) and has been steadily increasing in Washington and range-wide.
-From 1987 to 2017, models from non-pup counts and pup counts in the eastern DPS increased at average annual rates of 3.22% and 4.25%, respectively, with the overall population growing from an estimated 18,313 animals in 1979 to at least 71,562 animals in 2019.
+From 1987 to 2017, non-pup counts and pup counts in the eastern DPS increased at average annual rates of 3.22% and 4.25%, respectively, with the overall population growing from an estimated 18,313 animals in 1979 to at least 71,562 animals in 2019.
 Steller sea lion abundance in Washington has also grown, with numbers of non-pups at four sites surveyed during summer increasing at an average rate of 9.12% from 1987-2017 and year-round surveys during 2010-2018 estimating a 7.9% increase.
 Small but increasing numbers of pups have been born at several sites since 1992, with a recently established rookery complex producing more than 200 pups in 2020.

 Steller sea lions experience several stressors associated with climate change effects and anthropogenic activities.
 Recently, increasing numbers of Steller sea lions have travelled up the Columbia River to forage on prey concentrated at the Bonneville Dam.
 This shift has resulted in a request to NOAA Fisheries by state and tribal managers for authority to lethally remove animals at the dam to protect imperiled salmon stocks.
-Based on sustained population growth and the lack of significant threats, it seems likely that Steller sea lion numbers in Washington will continue to increase for the foreseeable future; it is recommended that the species retain its status as a delisted species in Washington.
+Based on sustained population growth and the lack of significant threats, it seems likely that Steller sea lion numbers in Washington will continue to increase for the foreseeable future.
+For that reason, WDFW recommends that the Washington Fish and Wildlife Commission maintain the delisted status of Steller sea lions in Washington.